mmuokubamichael/4th-place-solution-Mozilla-Luganda-Automatic-Speech-Recognition/README.md

 To be eligible to win the NVIDIA and GTC prizes, you must register for GTC before 31 October 2021.
 You can register here.

 The dataset has been made possible through the work of Makerere AI lab.
-The lab  is working towards building a Luganda data set through the Common Voice platform as part of their work of building NLP text and speech data set for low resourced languages in East Africa. link to the competition: https://zindi.africa/competitions/turtle-recall-conservation-challenge/
+The lab  is working towards building a Luganda data set through the Common Voice platform as part of their work of building NLP text and speech data set for low resourced languages in East Africa. link to the competition: https://zindi.africa/competitions/mozilla-luganda-automatic-speech-recognition

+In this solution, A wav2vec transformer model from hugginface was fine turned with luganda mozilla dataset with the exception of a language model

 ## 🚀 About Me